How much will I earn on an Apprenticeship?

-The current minimum apprenticeship wage is £3.90 per hour.
-This was raised from £3.70 per hour in April 2019.
+The current minimum apprenticeship wage is £4.15 per hour.
+This was raised from £3.90 per hour in the April 2020 budget.

 If you are aged 19 years or older and have completed the first year of your apprenticeship, then your pay is set by the national minimum wage.